Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Results

 While the spatial distribution of the rkSZ amplitude is best probed using the maps in Figs. \ref{fig:rksz_gas_null} and \ref{fig:rksz_gas_edge}, the radial rkSZ profiles provide a quantitative comparison of the relative rkSZ amplitudes.
-In Fig.~\ref{fig:slices_projections}, we obtain the maximum amplitude when aligning the spin of the gas ($A_{\rm max}^{\rm (gas)}=78\,\mu$K, green line), while aligning to the spin of the galaxies produces an amplitude $A_{\rm max}^{\rm (galaxies)}=32\,\mu$K, which is only $\simeq 41\%$ of the theoretical maximum signal.
-Aligning the spins of the dark matter halos produces an intermediate amplitude $A_{\rm max}^{\rm (DM)}=48\,\mu$K, \changeJ{reproducing about $\simeq 62\%$ of the maximal signal}.
-We summarise the measured rkSZ amplitudes $A_{\rm max}$ and the radius $r_{\rm max}$ where they peak in Tab.~\ref{tab:max_measured}.
-Although $A_{\rm max}$ varies significantly, in all cases we find $r_{\rm max}\simeq 0.2 \,r_{500}$, \changeJ{which is in good agreement with \citetalias{CC02}.} The amplitudes of the edge-on configurations can be clearly distinguished from the face-on and the $\{x,y,z\}$ set-ups, which never exceed $\approx 5~\mu$K (outside $0.7\, r_{500}$) and $\approx 10~\mu$K in the core.
+In Fig.~\ref{fig:slices_projections}, we obtain the maximum amplitude (solid lines) when aligning the spin of the gas, $A_{\rm max}^{\rm (gas)}=80.2\,\mu$K (blue), while aligning to the spin of the galaxies produces an amplitude $A_{\rm max}^{\rm (galaxies)}=32.1\,\mu$K (pink), which is only $\simeq 40\%$ of the theoretical maximum signal.
+Aligning the spins of the dark matter halos produces an intermediate amplitude $A_{\rm max}^{\rm (DM)}=50.1\,\mu$K, {reproducing $\simeq 63\%$ of the maximal signal}.
+We summarise the measured rkSZ amplitudes $A_{\rm max}$ and the radius $r_{\rm max}$ where they peak in Table~\ref{tab:max_measured}.
+Although $A_{\rm max}$ varies significantly, in all cases we find $r_{\rm max}\simeq 0.2 \,r_{500}$, {which is in good agreement with \citetalias{CC02}.} The profile amplitudes of the edge-on configurations with all clusters can be clearly distinguished from the face-on and the $\{x,y,z\}$ set-ups, {which never exceed $\approx 15~\mu$K, even when objects with extreme fluctuations are included}.

 Given the results from stacking the MACSIS cluster sample \textit{in toto}, we now split the sample based on the the value of the cluster properties in Fig. \ref{fig:corner-plot-basic-properties}.
 For each property, we compute the median value and we define a high- and low-value sample.
 The rkSZ maps of clusters in are stacked separately for each of these two samples, allowing to probe difference in radial rkSZ profiles directly.
 These selection criteria are classified in three groups: the cluster properties at $z=0$ are presented in Section \ref{sec:results:cluster-properties}, the dynamical state metrics in Section \ref{sec:results:dynamical-state} and the redshift dependence in Section \ref{sec:results:z-dependence}.
-The results are also summarised in Tab.~\ref{tab:max_measured}.
+The results are also summarised in Table~\ref{tab:max_measured}.
 We conclude this discussion with a study of the rkSZ amplitude arising from differential motions in the ICM (Section \ref{sec:results:differential-motions}).